Documentation

 Execution Tag Limitations

-• Up to 50 execution tag keys per invocation in Lumigo, irrespective of how many spans are part of the invocation or how many values each execution tag has.
+• Up to a max of 50 execution tag keys per invocation in Lumigo, irrespective of how many spans are part of the invocation or how many values each execution tag has.

 • Each execution tag value can be at most 70 characters long.